COVID-19 Updates on Library Services & Operations

 Online resources (e-journals, e-books, databases, etc.) continue to be available to support the university's academic and research mission.
 Consult the library’s website, subject guides and off-campus access instructions for more information.

 The library continues to provide Interlibrary Loan services for electronic materials only.
 Borrowing and lending of physical materials is suspended at this time as many of our partner library locations are closed or operating at reduced capacity.
+Where possible, we will endeavour to obtain the materials through alternative methods, including ebook purchasing.
 Due dates for materials currently out on interlibrary loan will not be enforced, and late fines will not be charged.

 Library Reserves & Copyright